These lemon cupcakes with grass frosting are sure to be the hit of any Easter gathering that you hold this year.

 - Frost the cupcakes and decorate as shown in the tutorial above.
 Store in an airtight container.
 Makes 12 cupcakes

-- Option: color ½ of the frosting green and add the gel chocolate color to the other half to make it the color of nests so that you can make nests instead of grass.
+- Optional: color 1/2 of the frosting green and add the gel chocolate color to the other half to make it the color of nests so that you can make nests instead of grass.